ImLyod/LyodsTweak/README.md

 # LyodsTweak

 A program that changes windows settings to maximize your pc performance.
+(ONLY TESTED ON WINDOWS 10 & 11)

 Download @ https://discord.gg/T5t3hJYzsa